facebook

 How Do We Deliver the NSCs

-• Intrathecally (into the spinal canal).
-This is the preferred option.
-Intrathecal injection is a safe, efficient, well-studied method that carries less risks of invasiveness and complications.
+Intrathecal injection is a safe, efficient, and well-studied method that carries fewer risks of invasiveness and complications.
 Also, cells can easily travel through the cerebrospinal fluid and potentially reach multiple areas of the CNS, making it ideal for managing central nervous system conditions.

-• Directly at the site of the lesion (the damaged area).
-This method is not currently practiced at Swiss Medica.
+We do not apply NSCs directly at the site of the lesion, or the damaged area.
 Administering cells this way has more technical challenges and risks, such as introducing infections, damage to surrounding tissues, as well as extended post-operative care and hospitalization.

 Discover now